test-unit/test-unit/README.md

 test-unit ships as part of Ruby as a bundled gem.
 To check which version is included, see https://stdgems.org/test-unit/.
 It's only necessary to install the gem if you need a newer version.

+test-unit is the original Ruby unit testing library, and is still active.
+It is one of two unit testing libraries bundled with Ruby, the other being [minitest](https://github.com/seattlerb/minitest).

+When deciding which to use, consider:

+* test-unit is strict about backwards compatibility.
+A backwards-incompatible change would be considered a bug.
+* test-unit aims to support old Ruby versions, even if EOL.

 ## Features

 * test-unit 1.2.3 is the original test-unit, taken